 Program Director: Michael Loeffelholz, firstname.lastname@example.org

 The Medical and Public Health Laboratory Microbiology Fellowship program at the University of Texas Medical Branch (UTMB) in Galveston offers a comprehensive training experience in both conventional and molecular-based microbiology.
 For an overview of the Division of Clinical Microbiology, see http://www.utmb.edu/pathology/clinicaltab/clinical_pathology/microbiology%20files/microbiology.htm UTMB has a long tradition of excellence in emerging infectious diseases, tropical medicine, and global health.
 Trainees will rotate through the Clinical Microbiology, Molecular Diagnostics, and Cytopathology Laboratories at UTMB, and the Texas Department of State Health Services Public Health Laboratory in Austin.
 Trainees will participate in consultative and administrative activities, and rotations in Infectious Diseases and Infection Control.
 Ample opportunities exist for both applied clinical and translational research.
 Ideal candidates will have demonstrated experience in the clinical laboratory setting, and display a commitment to a career in clinical or public health microbiology.
-The program is not accepting applications at this time.
+The program will accept applications December 1, 2015 through January 15, 2016 for a position that will begin July 1, 2016.

 The University of Utah program, part of the Department of Pathology and ARUP Laboratories, allows trainees to gain hands-on experience in bacteriology, mycobacteriology, mycology, parasitology, virology, molecular microbiology, and serology through a series of structured bench rotations and independent research.
 The trainee also acquires administrative experience through participation in laboratory management and hospital committee meetings, and special effort is directed toward clinical infectious diseases case management and infection control.
 Fellows are selected for their potential as future directors of academic diagnostic microbiology laboratories and leaders in public health.
 Fellows completing the program are expected to apply for subspecialty certification in Medical Microbiology by examination of the American Board of Medical Microbiology.
 Positions are generally filled 14-18 months prior to the annual July start date.
 More information can be found at the program website http://www.path.utah.edu/education/fellowships/clinical-microbiology.
-The program is not accepting applications at this time.
+The program is currently accepting applications for a position that will begin in July 2016.

 University of Washington